All my life I’ve been struck by two things:

 But I resorted to my final option: The Internet!
 The beautiful place, where all of humanity’s knowledge is shareable – hidden beneath a thick cloak of cat videos and conspiracy theories.
 Since nobody I actually knew seemed interested in reading my poetry, perhaps I could find readers online.

-I started out submitting a few poems at fora and author websites.
+I started out submitting a few poems at forums and author websites.
 I got an OK response.
 Certainly better than the quality of my then poetry merited.
-But it was very welcome, considering how disheartened I had been by the reaction from friends and family.
+But it was very welcome, considering how disheartened I had been by the reactions from friends and family.

 It was a glorious time.
 But it was not to last.

 The internet very quickly disappeared behind social media giants like Facebook.
 And all other content became Second Class.
 My readers disappeared – for the most part.
 And writing poetry felt lonelier than ever.
-But it was also at that time, my translations of Gustaf Munch-Petersen and (especially) Edith Södergran were starting to be noticed.
-I was approached by several companies who wanted to use them for advertising, voiceover and the like.
-And finally, I received an email from London Philharmonic Choir, who wanted to use my Edith Södergran translations in their World War I memorial concert.
+But it was also at this time that my translations of Gustaf Munch-Petersen and (especially) Edith Södergran were starting to get noticed.
+I was approached by several companies who wanted to use them for advertising, voiceover and the likes.
+And finally, I received an email from the London Philharmonic Choir, who wanted to use my Edith Södergran translations in their World War I memorial concert.